 Blended learning has been present in university education in a simpler form for many years.
 Study resources, activities and assessments have been accessible to students via virtual learning environments for decades.
 Now, the technology has evolved to make these environments increasingly sophisticated, enabling teachers to do far more than simply provide access to PDFs of learning resources.

 Taking the ways in which we use technology in our daily lives as inspiration, educators can integrate digital tools and experiences that enhance learning.
 Glasgow City Council remarked that one aspect of its digital education provision that had been really successful with students, teachers and parents alike, was the ability to share feedback and ask questions using voice notes.
-Voice notes have become an essential means of communication in daily life, adding a personal touch to remote conversations and providing the queues of intonation and expression that are missing from text-based chats.
+Voice notes have become an essential means of communication in daily life.
+They add a personal touch to remote conversations and provide the queues of intonation and expression that are missing from text-based chats.

 There are other insights that should also be taken into consideration.
-Behavioural science has proven the benefits both of providing gentle nudges and the effectiveness of personalisation, both of which have been implemented to enormous success in employment services.
+Behavioural science has proven the benefits both of providing gentle nudges and the effectiveness of personalisation.
+Both of these have been implemented to enormous success in employment services.
 Similar techniques can be employed via education technology to motivate and encourage students throughout their learning journeys.
-Similarly, education technology can provide pupils with clear and measurable steps to follow.
+Education technology can provide pupils with clear and measurable steps to follow.
 Progress bars have proven incredibly helpful in learner motivation, and have been used successfully in MOOCs (massive online open courses), which are rapidly becoming a dominant way for adults to learn.

-It is equally essential to recognise what online education does not provide, so that that need can be filled in the classroom.
+It is equally essential to recognise what online education does not provide.
+This ensures that need can be filled in the classroom.
 For example, relationships are an essential part of education.
 Schools provide a space to socialise, collaborate and develop bonds.
-This is more challenging to achieve successfully online, and is one of the reasons that, historically, attrition rates are higher for online courses compared to in-person classes.
+This is more challenging to achieve successfully online.
+It’s also one of the reasons that, historically, attrition rates are higher for online courses compared to in-person classes.

-Blended learning means you do not need to rely wholly on the digital environment to provide space and tools to facilitate relationship building, but it should be a consideration when designing the tools, resources and activities students engage with online.
-Just as working relationships are maintained in Zoom calls and Google Hangouts, and nurtured in less frequent staff away days and client meetings, students need a combination of in-person and online opportunities to build and maintain relationships with teachers and peers.
+Blended learning means you do not need to rely wholly on the digital environment to provide space and tools to facilitate relationship building.
+It should be a consideration when designing the tools, resources and activities students engage with online.
+Working relationships are maintained in Zoom calls and Google Hangouts, and nurtured in less frequent staff away days and client meetings.
+Students need a combination of in-person and online opportunities to build and maintain relationships with teachers and peers.

 Blended learning has come a long way in the past few years.
 Digital education is now firmly a part of learning, and is limited only by the limits of the technology.
 As this becomes more and more sophisticated, the ways we learn can and should continue to evolve.